Julio César Britos

-Julio César Britos Vázquez (18 May 1926 – 27 March 1998) was an Uruguayan footballer, who played for CA Peñarol and Real Madrid.
+Julio César Britos Vázquez (18 May 1926 – 27 March 1998), known as the "poroto", was a Uruguayan footballer, who played for CA Peñarol and Real Madrid.

 Britos was born in Montevideo.
 He was part of the Uruguay national football team that won the 1950 FIFA World Cup, but did not play in any matches in the tournament.
 In total he earned 11 caps and scored 6 goals for Uruguay.